 Reference sera or ascitic fluids from animals previously shown to be positive for canine enteric coronavirus14 (3 sera), canine respiratory coronavirus15 (3 sera) and feline coronavirus16 (3 ascitic fluid) tested negative by the PRNT assay for SARS-CoV-2, confirming the specificity of the obtained results8.

 Dogs were significantly more likely to test positive for SARS-CoV-2 neutralizing antibodies if they came from a known COVID-19 positive household (Fisher’s exact test, p=0.004) or were male (Fisher’s exact test, p=0.045), while there was insufficient data to assess any correlation with the neuter status, since this was reported only for 1 seropositive bitch.
-For provinces in the Lombardy region where at least 10 samples were available, there was a positive trend between the proportion of dogs that tested positive and the recorded burden of human disease (Spearman’s r = 0.771, p = 0.103) (Fig. 2) (Supplementary material Data S2).
+For provinces in the Lombardy region where at least 10 samples were available, there was a positive trend between the proportion of dogs that tested positive and the recorded burden of human disease (Spearman’s r = 0.771, p = 0.103) (Fig. 2) (Source data S2).
 A similar association was observed for cats (Spearman’s r = 0.696, p = 0.125).

 Discussion

 Following its original probable transmission to humans from animals, SARS-CoV-2 has spread globally within the human population with devastating health and economic impacts.
 To date, SARS-CoV-2 has been sporadically detected in naturally infected dogs and cats, most of which were living in close contact with infected humans.
 Most studies of companion animals are small in nature, likely because of an inevitable research focus on human disease.
-Our results from this extensive study of SARS-CoV-2 infection in owned cats and dogs living in areas where viral transmission was active in the human population confirms field observations that both cats and dogs can seroconvert under the normal conditions of pet ownership, and demonstrates that seroprevalence in pets is higher where the burdens of disease are highest in humans.
+Our results from this extensive study of SARS-CoV-2 infection in owned cats and dogs living in areas where viral transmission was active in the human population confirms field observations that both cats and dogs can seroconvert under the normal conditions of pet ownership.

 The link between SARS-CoV-2 household infection and a pet’s seropositivity was only apparent for dogs, possibly suggesting greater interaction between positive people and their household dogs as compared to cats.
 This contrasts experimental studies where dogs were less susceptible to infection9.
 However, this finding could be also reflective of the small numbers of seropositive cats identified.
 In addition, a higher proportion of male dogs were seropositive compared to female dogs, but also in this case the results could have been biased by the small size of positive animals.
 In fact, neuter status was unknown for the majority of seropositive animals, which prevented a full comparison with the situation in humans.
 Future studies in animals and humans should investigate whether this phenomenon is based in physiological or behavioral differences between males and females.
 Although there are clear gender differences in outcomes in human COVID-19 infections, with males at higher risk of severe disease, there seems to be no evidence for a difference in infection risk17.
 None of the 30 juvenile animals, less than one year-of-age, tested positive.
 Our findings are consistent with reports of other seropositive naturally exposed cats and dogs which were all adult6, 7, and in experimentally infected adult cats and dogs where clinical signs were not displayed18.
 However, in cats aged less than 1 year a higher susceptibility to SARS-CoV-2 infection was observed at 70-100 days than at 8 months of age9.